 A court can reduce, increase, suspend, or stop your child support payments if there has been a "substantial change" in your circumstances after the court ordered you to pay.

-A substantial change in circumstances is anything affecting your income or the child's need to receive child support.
 For example, if you lose your job; your employer cuts your salary; you have a dramatic increase in expenses; a prolonged illness; the children become adults (emancipated); the time-sharing or custody arrangement has changed, etc.

 One or more of these kind of events may be considered as a "substantial change" of circumstances that can qualify for a change in child support.